 Note: Figure excludes legacy EVSE ports that are not classified by charging level and are no longer manufactured.
-As of Q3, there were 41 public legacy EVSE ports in the Station Locator.
+As of Q4, there were 40 public legacy EVSE ports in the Station Locator.
 Additionally, the percentages in this figure indicate the percent growth between each quarter.

 DC fast EVSE ports have the highest power output and therefore provide the most charge in the least amount of time.
 Building out the country's network of public DC fast chargers is critical to supporting EV adoption in the United States, and it is therefore important to highlight trends in the growth of DC fast EVSE ports in the Station Locator.
 The power output of DC fast EVSE ports ranges from 24 kW to 350 kW.
-DC fast EVSE ports with power outputs of 50 kW and 150 kW are common, though the number of DC fast EVSE ports higher power levels are steadily increasing.
-(Figure ES-3).
+DC fast EVSE ports with power outputs of 50 kW and 150 kW are common, though the number of DC fast EVSE ports at higher power levels is steadily increasing (Figure ES-3).